 • Understand principles of global corporate communication that can help you design a global communication strategy for your employer

 • Understand how societal culture, media culture, political system, and economic system vary from country to country and region to region thus posing challenges for global corporate communication

-• Apply your knowledge in this class to analyse how an organization in a different country dealt with a crisis to its reputation
+• Apply your knowledge in this class to analyse how an organization in a different country and socio-cultural settings dealt with a crisis to its reputation

 • teaches you to understand the communication principles for organizations of different types (corporations, NGOs, government agencies) in different parts of the world.

 • Helps you relate to rapid globalization including the explosion of Information and Communication Technology (ICT) as it relates to corporate communication